 No serious injuries were reported.

 Alpert Schreyer LLC’s Maryland DUI and criminal defense attorneys have years of experience representing DUI cases.
 If you have been charged with DUI and are worried about the effects that it may have on your life, contact us to set up a FREE consultation.
 We will help you and fight to achieve the best possible outcome for your case.
-To set up your free consultation, you can fill out the available form on this website, or give a call to one of our offices near you.
+To set up your free case evaluation, you can fill out the available form on this website, or give a call to one of our offices near you.